coderofsalvation/kanban.bash/README.md

 ## Configuration

-see `~/.kanban/.kanban.conf` (gets created automatically by running `./kanban init`).
+see `~/.kanban/.kanban.conf` (gets created automatically) You can define the kanban statuses, and limit the maximum amount of todos per status.<br>
-You can define the kanban statuses, and limit the maximum amount of todos per status.
+See `.kanban/kanban.conf` in case you initialized a board in your current dir (using `kanban init`)

 ## Idiotproof csv-editing